 Themes are built on a column based grid, specifically they are built on a bootstrap inspired twelve column system.
 This means that the site’s width (set using the Site width slider above) is split in twelve columns which are then grouped in various configurations to make up the final layout.
 Using the Content/Sidebar width sliders or inputs users can adjust the number of columns each of the two main site sections take up. one can choose to make the content narrower in favor of a wider sidebar and vice-versa.
 When configuring these widths it is important to make sure their sum is always 12 since, as mentioned before, we’re working with a twelve column system.

 These options are by default applied site-wide, however the layout can be overridden on a per-post (or page/custom post type) basis.
-This can be done using any of the available templates in the Page Attributes metabox, this way any item can bypass the default layout and have the sidebar moved or removed entirely.
+This can be done using any of the available templates in the Page Summary metabox, this way any item can bypass the default layout and have the sidebar moved or removed entirely.
 The fullwidth template will also override the content width and set it equal to the screen’s (viewport) width.

 Themes with a side header

 On themes with a side header the General Layout tab is a bit different.
 Here we have the Site Layout drop down which offer four layout options for the entire site, these are: Boxed site – centered which will restrict the width of your site to the set site width, Full width site – Boxed content which will make the site full width and apply the site width to the content area, Full width site – Left aligned content same as before but aligns the content to the left and finally Full width site – Full width content which makes both the site and content full width.
-The Content & Blog Layout drop downs allow you to configure the appearance of inner pages, the blog, posts and custom post types, they affect only the area next to the sidebar and not the entire site.
+The Content, Blog & Single blog post Layout drop downs allow you to configure the appearance of inner pages, the blog, posts and custom post types, they affect only the area next to the sidebar and not the entire site.
 Available options are Content/Sidebar, Sidebar/Content, Full width & Full width narrow.
 The last two options will remove the widgetized sidebar entirely.

 Through the colors section users can easily modify the theme’s background image and or color and change the theme’s color scheme using the provided color controls.